How to Teach Early Years Phonics

 Teaching literacy to some Autistic children depends on the ability of the child to shift from sight reading—in which words, like pictures, are recognised by their unique configurations—to an understanding that words are composed of letters representing sounds that, when blended in sequence, create a familiar spoken word (Miller & Hilliard, 2010).
 This shift from picture/words to phonics can be difficult for some children.
 While they may know the alphabet, they may not understand that it is the blending of sounds represented by letter sequences that allow them to pronounce words accurately and thus derive meaning from the otherwise unfamiliar printed form.

-To teach phonics, Initially, you must first teach letter-sound relationships by creating a link between the mouth movements needed to make particular sounds with the written letters (Mastrangelo 2016).
-It is particularly important for autistic children to link the lesson with the sensory-cognitive functions of reading and comprehension.
+To teach phonics, you must first teach letter-sound relationships by creating a link between the mouth movements needed to make particular sounds with the written letters (Mastrangelo 2016).
+Autistic children need to link the lesson with the sensory-cognitive functions of reading and comprehension.
 This includes phonemic awareness, the ability to create mental imagery for sounds and letters within words, and the ability to create mental representations for the whole, such as dynamic imagery of actions etc (Lindamood 1997).
 Which is why there are specific actions and activities used in the lesson routine above.

 Teaching Phonics: An abstract Concept?